mitodl/micromasters/grades/README.md

 from django.contrib.auth.models import User user = User.objects.get(username=username)

-# If you don't know which course_run you need to sinc you can find it here
+# If you don't know which course_run you need to sync you can find it here
 from courses.models import *
 course= Course.objects.filter(title=title).first()
 from dashboard.utils import get_mmtrack